colehdlr/SpotifyAnalyser/README.md

 **[IMPORTANT: It is required to have Python, Java version 21 and the latest NodeJS and Maven installed.]**

+You might need to specify the path to your python interpreter in your local IDE

 To install Maven, please download the binary from the maven repository.
 Add MAVEN_HOME into your OS environment variables with the reference pointing to the mvn folder you downloaded.
 Also, add MAVEN_HOME to the Path variable with it pointing to the binaries folder within the download.
 Furthermore, add MAVEN_HOME to your IDE's environment variables.

 1. Clone repo with ```gh repo clone https://github.com/colehdlr/SpotifyAnalyzer```